higgi13425/medicaldata/README.md

 `View Raw` button to download it.
 You could also directly download these excel files by clicking on the URL links in the table below.

-You can read these directly from the urls below with the code below into R.
+You can read these directly from the urls below with the example code below into R, which reads in the `messy_infarct` dataset.

 ``` r
 # install.packages('openxlsx')